horizon-research/Efficient-Deep-Learning-for-Point-Clouds/README.md

 For the difference between the three versions, again see the [wiki](https://github.com/horizon-research/Efficient-Deep-Learning-for-Point-Clouds/wiki) page.

 ### How to Run Networks
-We have create a simple PYTHON script to navigate the repository.
+We have created a simple PYTHON script to navigate the repository.
 Run:
 ```
 $ python launcher.py -h
 ```